 This section pertains to dental benefits covered by the Health Benefit Program, NOT the Dental Benefit Program.
-Questions about dental coverage should be directed to the ONE HR Service Center.
+Questions about dental coverage should be directed to the HR Service Center.
 All Services in this Section must be provided within the provider network.

 - 1. Dental procedures such as implants, root canals, crowns, caps, re-implantation, etc., are NOT covered under the HBP even if they are recommended because of minor accident or injury.
 The Medical Management Department will review cases of severe trauma resulting in mandibular/maxillary fractures, in which major reconstruction is required within one year of the accident or injury, prior to services being rendered. - 2.
 Dental Implants: Dental implants are covered under the HBP when ALL of the following conditions are met: - Implants are determined to be clinically appropriate and the medical need is primarily caused by a specific medical condition e.g., congenitally missing teeth or major trauma resulting in mandibular/ maxillary fractures.
 If clinical appropriateness is determined due to an accident or within one year of major trauma resulting in mandibular/maxillary fractures the patient MUST have been a HBP member at the time of the accident or injury to be eligible for coverage.
-Congenitally missing teeth are covered for dental implant replacement. - 3.
-Surgical Extraction for Soft or Bony Dental Impactions: - Surgical extraction for impacted teeth surgically removed is covered at 100%.
+Congenitally missing teeth are covered for dental implant replacement.

+3. Surgical Extraction for Soft or Bony Dental Impactions:

+Surgical extraction for impacted teeth surgically removed is covered at 100%.
 Treatment for non-impactions, which entails pulling of the teeth, is covered by the member's Dental Benefit Program.
 For example, if all four of an employee's wisdom teeth need removed, and only two are impacted, the HBP covers the two teeth that are surgically removed.
 The other two are covered under the Dental Program.
-We recommend that you consult with your dentist and/or doctor before receiving treatment. - Note: If your dentist is sending a specimen to pathology, it must be sent to a network provider. - 4.
-Anesthesia for dental procedures for adults is NOT a covered benefit under the HBP unless the dental procedure is one of the two procedures listed above.
-The only exceptions are cases where anesthesia is necessary to do dental work that is required because of a specific Underlying Medical Condition as determined by our Medical Directors.
-These cases will be subject to precertification through the Medical Management Department.
-If approved, the anesthesia will be reimbursed under the HBP but the dental work will not.
-Anesthesia for pediatric cases where extensive restoration is required may be covered for children under age seven and will require precertification to meet medical necessity criteria.
+We recommend that you consult with your dentist and/or doctor before receiving treatment.

+Note: If your dentist is sending a specimen to pathology, it must be sent to a network provider.

+4. Anesthesia for dental procedures for adults is NOT a covered benefit under the HBP unless the dental procedure is one of the two procedures listed above.
+The only exceptions are cases where anesthesia is necessary to do dental work that is required because of a specific underlying medical condition.
+To check if services are covered, members or their provider can contact Aetna to complete a predetermination of benefit coverage before scheduling a procedure.
 All Anesthesia must be done in the provider network.